Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

 > This walkthrough assumes you have already gone through the [Hello Sequence](./sequence.md) sample walkthrough.
 If you haven't done so already, it is recommended to first go through that walkthrough before starting this one.

 ## Scenario overview
 The counter scenario is very simple to understand, but surprisingly difficult to implement using regular stateless functions.
-The main challenge you have is managing **concurrency**.
+One of the main challenge you have is managing **concurrency**.
 Operations like *increment* and *decrement* need to be atomic, or else there could be race conditions that cause operations to overwrite each other.

 Using a single VM to host the counter data is one option, but this is expensive and managing **reliability** can be a challenge since a single VM will need to be periodically rebooted.
 You could alternatively use a distributed platform with synchronization tools like blob leases to help manage concurrency, but this introduces a great deal of **complexity**.

 Durable Functions makes this kind of scenario trivial to implement because orchestration instances affinitized to a single VM and orchestrator function execution is always single-threaded.
-Not only that, but they are long-running, stateful, and can react to external events, making them look and behave just like a reliable actor.
+Not only that, but they are long-running, stateful, and can react to external events.
 The sample code below will demonstrate how to implement such a counter as a long-running orchestrator function.

 ## The counter orchestration
 The **E3_Counter** function uses the standard function.json for orchestrator functions.